 Upper level law students in the J.D.
-Program can drop or add most of their Spring 2014 classes on-line, using Temple University's Self Service Banner (SSB) system.
+Program can register for most of their Fall 2014 classes on-line, using Temple University's Self Service Banner (SSB) system.
 Non-J.D. and Graduate Law students have to contact their individual program offices to register for classes.

 Here are the steps for the on-line registration process.
 First, log in to TUportal (http://tuportal.temple.edu) using your AccessNet username and password, select Self Service Banner (SSB), then select the Student tab.
 Next, select the Registration tab, and then select the Add or Drop Classes function.
-When you are asked to select a term, choose 2014 Spring and click Submit.
+When you are asked to select a term, choose 2014 Fall and click Submit.
+You will then be asked to provide your PIN number (see below).
+When you have provided your PIN, you will be returned to the Add or Drop Classes page.
 You can now add or drop classes.
 In the CRN fields provided on the "Add or Drop Classes" page, enter the CRNs for the courses for which you would like to add or drop and then click "Submit Changes".